Publications

 Publisher’s Description

-Unfair competition, free-riding, abrupt termination of established business relationships, collusion, abuse of a dominant position, market power, competitive harm, price fixing, mergers, state aid, European authorities: the key terms of competition law are countless.
-Competition law is not easily grasped.
+Unfair competition, free-riding, abrupt termination of established commercial relationships, collusion, abuse of a dominant position, market power, competitive harm, price fixing, mergers, state aid, European authorities: the key terms of competition law are countless.
+Competition law is not easy to grasp.
 This book aims to make it accessible to everyone by presenting an analysis of both anti-competitive practices (antitrust law) and those embedded in general business law (unfair competition, non-compete clauses, practices that restrict competition, etc.).

 The authors: